diamondIPP/proteus/doc/contribution.rst

 *   ``MACRO_THAT_DOES_SOMETHING(...)``

-Using the same style for macros, constant, and enums could be problematic, but is kept for now due to historical choices.
+Using the same style for macros, constant, and enums could be problematic, but is kept to be konsistent with historical choices.
 In any case, you do not plan to use macros, right?

-Use 2 spaces for indentation, with the following brace placement
+Use 2 spaces for indentation, with the following brace placement:

 .. code-block:: cpp

     void doSomething()
     {
       if (...) {